 They then protected it with five lines of trenches defended by a dense network of barbed wire and obstacles along the current D937.

-Their defense network deployed around Neuville-Saint-Vaast was so extensive and complez, that it was nicknamed 'the labyrinth'.
+Their defence network deployed around Neuville-Saint-Vaast was so extensive and complex, that it was nicknamed 'the labyrinth'.

 By May 9, 1915 the French troops had formed a 10km long front linking Arras in the south to Lens in the north, and attacked the German positions.